Fancourt - The Links. (Photo: Supplied)

 With the breathtaking Outeniqua Mountains as a backdrop, it is a luxurious place of leisure, but it’s drawcard is its three 18-hole Gary Player designed golf courses - Montagu, Outeniqua and The Links – all ranked in Golf Digest’s Top 20.
-The Links, a privately-owned club, ranked at number one.
+The Links, a privately-owned club, ranks at number one in the country.

 ALSO SEE: Fancourt: A luxuriously romantic stay in the Garden Route